Amir-NA/AndroidDevChallenge-3/README.md

   Then I can use Firebase [AutoML Vision Edge](https://firebase.google.com/docs/ml-kit/train-image-labeler) to host this model, and load them at run time with the iOS and Android SDKs.
 I will also bundle the model with the apps, so it will be immediately available on install.
 For this step I will consider 3 days, but it can be combined with other steps too.

   - Hosting the Models: I will host the TensorFlow Lite model on Firebase, so ML Kit keeps the users up to date with the latest version of the model.
 I will also bundle the model with the app, so it will be immediately available on install.

+#### February 2020:

+- Bootcamp at Google: By this time, I have the design, a mockup, and the model.

+#### March & April 2020:

+- The App: The app will be written in flutter to be able to use on Android and iOS.
+Everything here is very simple and straightforward and it can be done in 3 weeks.

+- As you can see these steps will roughly take 8 to 12 weeks.
+As I will use the remaining time to further improve the app or improve the model.

+#### May 2020:

 - Releasing the app: Mostly to prepare the store listing, including the app icons,  the screenshots, the descriptions and the rest.
-It will take 2 days.

-As you can see these steps will roughly take 8 to 12 weeks.
-As I will use the remaining time to further improve the app or improve the model.

 ### Google’s help